 You can find more information about the key stage one programmes of study here:

-At Langley Mill Church of England Infant School and Nursery we teach daily phonics, following the letters and sounds guidance, and daily maths, following White Rose maths planning.
-Other subjects are planned using the Cornerstones Curriculum (England).
-This is a broad and balanced, knowledge and skills based curriculum with a creative edge.
-It consists of themed interactive learning projects (ILPs) which are mapped to the current national curriculum.
-Suggested lessons are linked to skills and knowledge in the national curriculum programme of study.
-Every project features a weekly English plan that develops over the course of five days.
-Additionally, English is integral to all subjects, giving children the opportunity to use their reading, writing and language skills across the curriculum.
+Our key stage one curriculum consists of themed topics which are mapped to the skills and knowledge in the national curriculum programmes of study.
+English is developed daily through the topic and is integral to all subjects, giving children the opportunity to use their reading, writing and language skills across the curriculum.
 All lessons are also mapped to social, moral, spiritual and cultural development (SMSC), which includes aspects of the fundamental British values of democracy, the rule of law, individual liberty and mutual respect for and tolerance of those with different faiths and beliefs and for those without faith.

 We have designed our key stage one curriculum with enthusiasm and pride, ensuring it meets the needs of the children and gives them the best opportunities to meet the requirements of the national curriculum, through engaging and exciting lessons.
 The key stage one curriculum is broad and balanced and we are dedicated to ensuring that through this curriculum, all of our children are able to maximise their true potential during their valuable time at our school.